young couple just moved in

 When do you pay stamp duty?

-The full stamp duty amount is due within 14 days of the completion date.
-HMRC may fine you if you fail to make the payment, so it’s always a good idea to get this paid as soon as possible.
+You must pay the full stamp duty amount within 14 days of your completion date.
+HMRC might fine you if you don't pay on time, so it's best to sort this out quickly.

 How to pay stamp duty

-There are a number of ways you can pay your stamp duty, so let’s take a look at all your options:
+There are a few ways you can pay your stamp duty:

 Pay a lump sum to your solicitor or HMRC

-If you’re using a solicitor or conveyancer to help with the purchase of your new home, you can pay the stamp duty directly to them and they’ll deal with it all for you.
-It’ll still be your responsibility to make sure it’s all paid on time though.
-So, if you prefer not to leave it in the hands of someone else, you can choose to pay HMRC directly.
+If you're using a solicitor or conveyancer to help buy your new home, you can pay the stamp duty to them and they'll handle it for you.
+It's still your job to make sure it's paid on time though.
+If you'd rather not leave it to someone else, you can pay HMRC directly.

 Add stamp duty to your mortgage

-Adding stamp duty to your mortgage increases the amount you need to borrow, which means you’ll pay more interest to your lender – and it’ll impact your loan-to-value (LTV), too.
+Adding stamp duty to your mortgage means borrowing more money, which means you'll pay more interest to your lender – and it will affect your loan-to-value (LTV) too.

-LTV is the amount you borrow against the value of your home.
-For example, if you pay a 20% deposit on a property valued at £295,000, you’ll need to borrow the remaining 80% (£236,000).
+LTV is the amount you borrow compared to the value of your home.
+For example, if you pay a 20% deposit on a home worth £295,000, you'll need to borrow the other 80% (£236,000).
 This percentage is your LTV.

-Plus, the more you borrow, the more of a risk it is to a lender, so you could face higher interest rates too.
+Also, the more you borrow, the riskier it seems to a lender, so you might face higher interest rates.

 Can I pay stamp duty in instalments?

-Can you pay stamp duty on a credit card?
+Can I pay stamp duty with a credit card?

-In 2018, a law was introduced to stop HMRC from accepting credit card payments for stamp duty.
-This was put in place to prevent homebuyers from getting into financial difficulty.
-With all the costs involved when moving home – legal fees, deposits, surveys – the last thing you need is a credit card bill, so this is probably a good move from the government.
+No, HMRC doesn't accept credit card payments for stamp duty.
+This rule started in 2018 to stop home buyers getting into money troubles.
+With all the costs of moving home – legal fees, deposits, surveys – a big credit card bill is the last thing you need, so this rule is probably helpful.

-If you're in a position where you’ve saved enough to put down a deposit, it’ll certainly be worth saving a bit extra to pay for stamp duty as a lump sum.
-As we’ve discovered, it’ll help reduce the amount of interest you pay and decrease your monthly repayments too.
+If you've saved enough for a deposit, try to save a bit extra to pay for stamp duty as a lump sum.
+As we've seen, this will help reduce the interest you pay and lower your monthly mortgage payments too.

 Disclaimer: We make every effort to ensure content is correct when published.
 Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.